VolodymyrSF/VolodymyrSF/README.md

 # 👋 Hi, I'm Volodymyr

-I’m a full-stack developer with a strong backend focus and DevOps experience.
+I’m a full-stack developer with a strong backend focus and SysAdmin/DevOps experience.
 I build scalable, production-ready applications using **NestJS**, **Node.js**, **React**, and tools like **Docker**, **Redis**, and **PostgreSQL**.
 I love building bots, APIs, admin panels, and anything that requires brains, architecture, and battle-tested code.